samyuktsriram/LetsSpeakFrench/README.md

 1. Clone this repo, create a virtual environment with Python 3.11.1
 2. pip install the requirements.txt file
 3. You may need to allow your python editor to access your laptop microphone - depending on your device
+4. Input a valid HuggingFace Access Token in main.py, so you can use the Huggingface APIs
-4. You should be good to go - just run main.py to start.
+5. You should be good to go - just run main.py to start.
 The first time you run this, it will take some time as the whisper-small audio recognition model will get downloaded locally.